With so many university courses to pick from, choosing what to study can be a long process - so start by narrowing down your degree options

 - typical course costs, including university accommodation and tuition fees.

 An important part of choosing the degree and university for you is considering where these choices will take you once you've graduated.
-For more guidance, visit what can I do with my degree?
+For more guidance on the most employable degrees, visit what can I do with my degree?

 - the costs of travel to and from university